Malaysia: Biodiversity and conservation

-About two thirds of Malaysia was covered in forest as of 2007, with some forests believed to be 130 million years old.
+About two-thirds of Malaysia was covered in forest as of 2007, with some forests believed to be 130 million years old.
 The forests are dominated by dipterocarps.
 Lowland forest covers areas below 760 m, and formerly East Malaysia was covered in such rainforest, which is supported by its hot wet climate.
 There are around 14,500 species of flowering plants and trees.
 Besides rainforests, there are over 1425 km2 of mangroves in Malaysia, and a large amount of peat forest.
 At higher altitudes, oaks, chestnuts, and rhododendrons replace dipterocarps.
 There are an estimated 8,500 species of vascular plants in Peninsular Malaysia, with another 15,000 in the East.
 The forests of East Malaysia are estimated to be the habitat of around 2,000 tree species, and are one of the most biodiverse areas in the world, with 240 different species of trees every hectare.
 These forests host many members of the Rafflesia genus, the largest flowers in the world, with a maximum diameter of 1 m.

-Logging, along with cultivation practices has devastated tree cover, causing severe environmental degradation in the country.
-Over 80 per cent of Sarawak's rainforest has been logged.
-Floods in East Malaysia have been worsened by the loss of trees, and over 60 per cent of the Peninsula's forest have been cleared.
+Logging, along with cultivation practices, has devastated tree cover, causing severe environmental degradation in the country.
+Over 80% of Sarawak's rainforest has been logged.
+Floods in East Malaysia have been worsened by the loss of trees, and over 60% of the peninsula's forests have been cleared.
 With current rates of deforestation, mainly for the palm oil industry, the forests are predicted to be extinct by 2020.
 Deforestation is a major problem for animals, fungi and plants, having caused species such as Begonia eiromischa to go extinct.
 Most remaining forest is found inside reserves and national parks.
 Habitat destruction has proved a threat for marine life.
 Illegal fishing is another major threat, with fishing methods such as dynamite fishing and poisoning depleting marine ecosystems.
-Leatherback turtle numbers have dropped 98 per cent since the 1950s.
+Leatherback turtle numbers have dropped by 98% since the 1950s.
 Hunting has also been an issue for some animals, with overconsumption and the use of animal parts for profit endangering many animals, from marine life to tigers.
 Marine life is also detrimentally affected by uncontrolled tourism.

 The Malaysian government aims to balance economic growth with environmental protection, but has been accused of favouring big business over the environment.
-Some state governments are now trying to counter the environmental impact and pollution created by deforestation; and the federal government is trying to cut logging by 10 per cent each year.
-A total of 28 national parks have been established, 23 in East Malaysia and five in the Peninsula.
-Tourism has been limited in biodiverse areas such as Sipadan island.
+Some state governments are now trying to counter the environmental impact and pollution created by deforestation; and the federal government is trying to cut logging by 10% each year.
+A total of 28 national parks have been established, 23 in East Malaysia and five in the peninsula.
+Tourism has been limited in biodiverse areas such as the island of Sipadan.
 Wildlife trafficking is a large issue, and the Malaysian government has held talks with the governments of Brunei and Indonesia to standardise anti-trafficking laws.